theiagen/utilities/scripts/README.md

 ### update_taxon_tables_io.py

 This python script facilitates synchronization between `task_broad_terra_tools.wdl` I/O and its downstream dependencies' I/O. It will then report which additions and removals need to be made to the task and downstream workflow dependencies.
-It currently operates locally, though is staged for remote operation following minor changes.
+It currently operates locally, identifying downstream dependencies dynamically, though this script is staged for remote operation using hard-coded dependency links following minor changes.
+This script is also staged to update these files in place.

 #### requirements
 Two inputs required: